paragi/sphp/README.md

 ### Help
 Please don't hesitate to submit an issue on github.
 But please be prepared to present a test case.

 Contributions are welcome.
-Code should look good and be covered by a test case or example.
+Code should look good and compact, and be covered by a test case or example.